aws-samples/nextcloud-server/README.md

 ### Filter IAM policy source IP
 Nextcloud server uses [EC2 IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for S3 primary storage access.
 If instance has Elastic IP (`assignStaticIP`) or is using [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), you can limit IAM role access to its public IP address.
 This ensures that even when the session credentials are stolen, an attacker cannot directly use it to access files from his own address.

-The created IAM role can be located in CloudFormation console stack **Resources** section with `Logical ID` of **instanceIamRole**.
-Click on the `Physical ID` value to edit inline permission in IAM console.
+Use `ec2IamRole` link to modify EC2 role inline permission.
 Change `aws:SourceIp` value from `0.0.0.0/0` to your EC2 instance or NAT gateway Elastic IP address.
 If IP address is 1.2.3.4, your updated policy may look similar to below

 ```
 {